Orajel acts as a pain reliever, an anesthetic that provides pain relief for mild to severe toothaches, irritated canker sores, and cold sores.

 However, benzocaine is also used in teething gels for infants.

 On the other hand, lidocaine is a fast-acting local aesthetic similar to benzocaine, the only difference being that lidocaine doesn’t block the transmission of pain signals to the brain.

-Instead, lidocaine blocks nerve impulses which are responsible for causing pain.
+Instead, lidocaine blocks nerve impulses that are responsible for causing pain.

-Together, these two ingredients make for a powerful pain-relieving gel that rapidly and effectively lessen the symptoms of toothache.
+Together, these two ingredients make for a powerful pain-relieving gel that rapidly and effectively lessens the symptoms of a toothache.
 So, using Orajel while pregnant efficiently numbs the area and relieves pain, but it isn’t a substitute for conventional medicine.

-After all, the relief provided by Orajel in pregnancy is only temporary.
+After all, the relief provided by Orajel in pregnancy is only temporary, short term, and it is not made for somewhat bigger procedures like tooth extraction.
 Although experiences vary from person to person, the numbing effect lasts several hours.